 - Before posting anything, take a step back and consider how what you’re planning to share is going to reflect on your kid in the future.

 Everybody understands the need of recording memories and sharing them with those close to you, but you need to do it in a safe and responsible way.
 Hopefully, this article sheds some light on the risks associated with over sharenting and the impact it may have on your children’s future.
 Your kids will eventually join social media, so you can start by leading by example.
-That way, they’ll have a stable foundation before you start a conversation with your children about the perils of social media.
+That way, they’ll have a stable foundation before you start a conversation with your children about the risks of social media.

 To learn more about more dangers faced by children online as well as about how not only technology can help, head over to Safer Kids Online.